 Fundamentals of plane geometry developed by inductive and deductive processes, with emphasis on deductive reasoning and the beauty of mathematical rigor.
-Topics addressed are construction, parallel and perpendicular lines, congruences, similar polygons, Pythagorean theorem, ratio. proportion, area, and circles.
+Topics addressed are construction, parallel and perpendicular lines, congruences, similar polygons, pythagorean theorem, ratio, proportion, area, and circles.

-104 Intermediate Algebra
+Intermediate Algebra 4 Units Prerequisite: Math 090.

-Prerequisite: Math 090 Lecture: 4 hours per week

-Further study of topics in algebra, including properties of real numbers; multiplication, division, and factorization of polynomials; fractions, exponents, and radicals; equations and inequalities of first and second degree; systems of equations; functions and their graphs; exponential and logarithmic functions; and complex numbers.
+Further study of topics in algebra, including properties of real numbers; multiplication, division, and factorization of polynomials; fractions, exponents, and radicals; equations and inequalities of first and second degree systems of equations; functions and their graphs; exponential and logarithmic functions; and complex numbers.

-105 Plane Trigonometry Prerequisite: Math 104
+105 Plane Trigonometry Prerequisite: Math 104.
+Lecture: 4 hours per week 4 Units